Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 Social Contributions 2026 in Detail

-Gross wages incur both employee and employer contributions.
-The 2026 rates remain stable.
+Gross wages carry both employee and employer contributions.
+The 2026 rates are unchanged from 2025.

 | Contribution | Employee | Employer | Total |